sparkfun/3D_Models/README.md

 ```

 #### Product display structure:
-We can display any combination of stl or json textures
+We can display any combination of stl or json with textures
 ```
 products/{product_id}/display/modela.stl

 Ex:
 products/8601/display/8601a.stl
-products/8601/display/8601b.obj
-products/8601/display/8601b.mtl
+products/8601/display/8601b.json
 products/8601/display/8601b_texture.png
 ```